madrilene/lene.dev/src/pages/index.md

 I write code according to the principles <q>Content over code</q> and [Rule of Least Power](https://www.w3.org/2001/tag/doc/leastPower.html): HTML first, everything what's possible with CSS, and JavaScript only for selected interactivity, polyfills and accessibility.

-I really like to organize my projects well so that I and others can always manage them with ease.
+I like to organize my projects well so that I and others can always manage them with ease.
 I share insights that I think might be of interest to the community on a blog on my website [lenesaile.com](https://www.lenesaile.com/en/blog/).
 I'm a big fan of [Eleventy](https://www.11ty.dev/) and build most of my projects with it.

 Lately I have been diving deep into (HTML) <sparkly-text number-of-sparkles="5" style="--sparkly-text-color: var(--color-primary)">**web components**</sparkly-text>  and I'm integrating them everywhere I can.

-(Disclaimer: I am currently updating this site.
-Things might be a little off.)

 ## Tools
 {% include "contents/toolbox.njk" %}